Watford vs Southampton: How to watch live, prediction, odds, team news

 Southampton team news, injuries, lineup

 James Ward-Prowse is available after serving his three-match ban for being sent off at Chelsea in early October.
+However, man of the moment Armando Broja is missing after picking up an ankle injury after he scored his second goal in as many PL starts.
 Jack Stephens remains out with a knee injury, while Moi Elyounoussi should be fit after having hand surgery earlier in the week.
-Armando Broja is nursing an ankle knock but is likely to be fit to feature.

 Odds and ends (full odds provided by our partner, PointsBet)